error418/FreeMate/Readme.md

   - Let it sit for at least 7 minutes.
   - Filter it through a coffee filter.
 This makes it less cloudy.
   - Let it cool down and finally put it in the fridge.

+If you want no additional sugar in your installation skip the following steps

 - Dissolved sugar in water:
   - Pour 2dl water in a small pot and boil.
   - Add sugar and stir until the solution becomes a little bit thicker than water.